Phobias involve persistent, unrealistic, intense anxiety about and fear of certain situations, circumstances, or objects.

 Some people develop agoraphobia after experiencing a panic attack in one of these situations.
 Other people simply feel uncomfortable in these settings and may never, or only later, develop panic attacks.
 Agoraphobia often interferes with daily living, sometimes so drastically that it makes people housebound.

 If agoraphobia is not treated, it usually waxes and wanes in severity and may even disappear without formal treatment, possibly because the person has conducted some personal form of behavioral therapy.

-Exposure therapy (see Anxiety Disorders: What Is Exposure Therapy?) helps more than 90% of people who practice it faithfully.
+Exposure therapy (see see Sidebar 1: What Is Exposure Therapy?) helps more than 90% of people who practice it faithfully.

 Cognitive-behavioral therapy may also help.
 With this therapy, people learn to recognize when their thinking is distorted, to control the distorted thinking, and to modify their behavior accordingly.
 Substances that depress the central nervous system (brain and spinal cord), such as alcohol or large doses of antianxiety drugs, may interfere with behavioral therapy and are often tapered off before therapy is begun.